yingyulam/furniture_frontend/README.md

 ![12  Editing page](https://media.github.ccs.neu.edu/user/11225/files/c82092e6-ce24-49d6-9adf-2ba448a44bd1)

 <h2>Contribution of work</h2>
-Our contribution in the last iteration is easy to describe.
-Peter: edit and delete listing, edit profile, sorting and filtering and other functions.
-Rain: working on UI design.
+Peter mainly worked on function implementations:

+1. Refined the Filter and Sort function.
+2. Implement new functions: Edit and Delete Listings, Edit User Profile, and other functions.
+3. Debugged and fine-tuned functions.
+4. Wrote README.

+Rain mainly worked on User interface design:

+1. Worked on UI design (Minimalist Design): mainly used react-bootstrap and CSS to achieve style and effects.
+2. Implemented furniture sorting.
+3. Changed the listing history to a table
+4. Added a footer.

 <h1>Iteration 2</h1>